magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_in-the-dead-of-night.md

 never have become the Buddha.
 These aren’t trifling matters, either, they’re just what most people are looking for.
 So going forth at an early age and giving up these things is just like dying.
-And yet some people come up and say, ‘Oh, it’s easy for you, You never had a wife and children to worry about, so it’s easier for you!’
+And yet some people come up and say, ‘Oh, it’s easy for you, Luang Por.
+You never had a wife and children to worry about, so it’s easier for you!’
 I say, ‘Don’t get too close to me when you say that or you’ll get a clout over the head!’ … As if I didn’t have a heart or something!

 When it comes to people it’s no trifling matter.
 It’s what life is all about.
 So we Dhamma practitioners should earnestly get into the